Pace of Play / Ready Golf Policy

 1) A group will be deemed "out of position" if they have a par 3 open or the next fairway open in front of them after completing a hole

-2) Any player that does not play Ready Golf (as defined above) when their group is "out of position" will be given a warning
+2) Any player or group that does not play Ready Golf (as defined above) when their group is "out of position" will be given a warning

-3) Any player that does not play Ready Golf (as defined above) after having been given a warning, will be given a 1 stroke penalty
+3) Any player that does not play Ready Golf (as defined above) after being warned, or their group is warned, will be given a 1 stroke penalty

 Please watch our 1 minute video above for a demonstration of what is expected of all players on our tour